partim/random-travel-docs/interrail/reservations.md

 Please also consult the
 [Interrail/Eurail reservation
 guide](https://www.seat61.com/interrail-and-eurail-reservations.htm) by
-the The Main in Seat 61.
+the The Man in Seat 61.

 ## Contents